-The UCLA School of Theater, Film and Television is already a creative force recognized the world over.
-Its students, faculty, and alumni showcase their work at premier festivals and research conferences and win awards spanning every medium, platform and discipline.
-Its alumni have participated in a host of other major festivals and research conferences worldwide.
-The world looks to TFT for talent, thought leadership, and cutting edge research.
+The UCLA School of Theater, Film and Television (TFT) is a world renown creative force whose students, faculty, and alumni not only showcase their art globally at premier festivals and research conferences, but win awards that span every medium, platform and discipline.
+The world looks to TFT for talent, thought leadership, and cutting-edge research.

-Melnitz spearheaded the building program that enabled the renamed College of Fine Arts to grow quickly in stature and move each of its two Departments into separate facilities.
+Melnitz spearheaded the building plan that enabled the College of Fine Arts to grow quickly in stature and move each of its two departments into separate facilities.
 In 1963, Theater took up residence in Macgowan Hall, and in 1967 the Department of Motion Pictures, Television and Radio moved into Melnitz Hall.
-Gradually, the Departments became more specialized across disciplinary lines in educational, research, and production activities.
+Gradually, the departments became more specialized across disciplinary lines in educational, research, and production activities.

-In 1987 the College of Fine Arts was dissolved, and in 1990 the School of Theater, Film and Television was created with Gilbert Cates, eminent film, television and Broadway director, as its Founding Dean.
-It was the aim of Dean Cates to create a professional conservatory environment within UCLA, which by then was a major research university.
-Dean Cates greatly expanded the curriculum, faculty and outreach to the entertainment industry.
+In 1987 the College of Fine Arts was dissolved, and in 1990 the School of Theater, Film and Television was created with eminent film, television and Broadway director Gilbert Cates as its founding dean.
+Dean Cates set out to create a professional conservatory environment within UCLA, which by then was a dominant research university.
+With his guidance, new faculty were hired, curriculum was expanded, and direct outreach to the entertainment industry was markedly increased.

-Distinguished professor and film historian Robert Rosen became the School’s second dean in 1999, after spearheading the growth of the UCLA Film & Television Archive into one of the largest collections of moving image material, second in the US only to the Library of Congress.
-Rosen built upon the foundation and successes of Dean Cates and expanded the School’s international influence with robust alliances in China, in particular.
+Distinguished professor and film historian Robert Rosen became TFT’s second dean in 1999, after spearheading the growth of the UCLA Film & Television Archive into one of the largest collections of moving image material, second in the U.S. only to the Library of Congress.
+Dean Rosen built upon the foundation established and successes achieved by Dean Cates, expanding TFT’s international influence with robust alliances in China, in particular.

-In 2009 the school welcomed the arrival of former award winning feature film producer, founding Dean of the LMU School of Film and Television and UCLA alumna, Dean Teri Schwartz who launched an exciting new vision and long range plan for the 21st Century that not only builds upon the rich legacy, traditions and successes of her predecessors, but differentiates TFT by re-imagining entertainment and performing arts education as an interdisciplinary enterprise grounded in humanistic storytelling, technology and innovation, global diversity and social responsibility.
+In 2009 TFT welcomed the arrival of Dean Teri Schwartz, a former award-winning feature film producer, founding dean of the Loyola Marymount University School of Film and Television and UCLA alumna.
+Dean Schwartz had a new vision for TFT and she launched a long-range plan for the 21st Century that not only builds upon the rich legacy, traditions and successes of her predecessors, but differentiates TFT by re-imagining entertainment and performing arts education as an interdisciplinary enterprise grounded in humanistic storytelling, technology and innovation, global diversity and social responsibility.

-Under Dean Schwartz’ leadership, TFT is creating new and innovative interdisciplinary programs and curriculum, recruiting outstanding faculty, staff and students, re-imagining its facilities and technology and connecting TFT even more robustly to its alumni, the entertainment and performing arts industries, the campus, city, and world.
+Under Dean Schwartz’ leadership, TFT is creating innovative programs and curriculum, recruiting outstanding faculty, staff and students, re-imagining its facilities and technology and connecting TFT even more robustly to its alumni, the entertainment and performing arts industries, the campus, city, and world.